10 Tips To Help Protect /Keep Your Privacy

 Avoid Facebook, Twitter, and similar social websites

 If you’re concerned abut privacy, then it should be a no-brainer that social websites like Facebook (for example) are anything but private.
-Additionally, it is known that Facebook is apparently a cooperating partner with the ‘PRISM’ program of the NSA.
+Additionally, it is known that Facebook is apparently a cooperating partner with the ‘PRISM’ program of the NSA, and other .gov programs.
 Everything that you say on Facebook, every picture you upload to Facebook, is a permanent record of your life for others to peer into…

 Be aware that your smart phone is leaving ‘breadcrumbs’